 You may store leftovers in an airtight container in the freezer for up to 2 months.
 Thaw in the refrigerator then reheat as directed above.

 Make sure to open the air fryer at 45 seconds and push down the top half of the quesadilla!
+If you don't, you'll have an open quesadilla with melted cheese on one side.

-for a good stretchy cheese, use monterrey jack and mozzarella.
+For a good stretchy cheese, use monterrey jack and mozzarella.
 We like to add a sharp cheddar and/or pepperjack in for flavor.

 Guacamole, greek yogurt, salsa, pico de gallo, limes, cilantro, beans of all kinds.